-What makes them unique, however, is their suite of additional features that range from webinars to pre-made landing pages and even complete pre-made marketing funnels.
+What makes them unique, however, is their suite of additional features that range from webinars to complete pre-made marketing funnels.

 GetResponse strives to be a great email marketing platform, but they also want to provide you with additional tools that complement your email marketing and serve your online business as a whole.